 We have developed two draft guides for consultation with industry.

 CHASNZ and Site Safe are keen to receive feedback on these drafts in order to issue the guidance documents early in 2020.
-We would appreciate if you could read the documents below, and provide your feedback by taking the survey below by 13 December 2019.
+We would appreciate if you could read the documents below - Survey feedback is now closed.
+Results will be released soon.